chijianlei/Gumtree/README.md

 ## Prerequisites

 GumTree requires Java 1.9 to run.
-You have to install srcML if you want to diff C++ and C# code You have to install cgum if you want to diff C code You have to install pythonparser to diff Python code All external tools have to be available in your system's path.
+You have to install srcML if you want to diff C++ and C# code.
+You have to install cgum if you want to diff C code.
+You have to install pythonparser to diff Python code.
+All external tools have to be available in your system's path.

 ## Documentation